18 million people could be free from medical debt if non-profit hospitals paid their fair share

 “It’s essential that the agency does not delay in moving forward with new policies to protect people as there are clear and widespread issues.”

-This builds on widespread support and praise of the Biden administration’s work through the CFPB to reign in the predatory promotion of deferred interest credit cards in medical, dental, and hospital settings.
+This builds on widespread support and praise of the Biden-Harris administration’s work through the CFPB to reign in the predatory promotion of deferred interest credit cards in medical, dental, and hospital settings.
 That impactful development was a result of growing public pressure from more than 11,000 people across the country who shared their stories directly with policymakers and demonstrated the power of community organizing and advocacy.

 Take, for example, people like Sahida, Kaylynn, and Aracely – who were all crushed with medical debt and should have otherwise qualified for charity care or financial assistance.
 Stories like these are all too common and were reflected at a medical debt roundtable and day of action in Washington, D.C. last year.